InsightReactions/TinyLlama/web/static/eyemotion/README.md

 ```
 Then the test was successful.

-## Step 3: Observe Client-Side Behavior (Recommended)
+### Step 3: Observe Client-Side Behavior (Recommended)

-To manually interact with the Eyemotion controller and observe how it reacts to new emotions, navigate to:
+To  observe how the Eyemotion controller reacts to new emotions, navigate to:

 http://localhost:8000/eyemotion/index.html?room_id=test

-This URL will assign you to a test room (`test`) where you can manually change your emotion by clicking on one of the emotion buttons.
+This URL will assign you to a test room (`test`) where you can preview the effects of your API calls in real-time.

-**Understanding Room IDs**
+## Understanding Room IDs

 The `room_id` parameter is used to identify a specific room within the Eyemotion controller.
 Each room has its own set of connected clients, and the `/eyemotion/room/<room_id>` endpoint sends new emotions only to clients assigned to that particular room.
-In this case, by navigating to the test URL with `?room_id=test`, you're effectively joining a test room where you can manually interact with the Eyemotion controller.
+In this case, by navigating to the test URL with `?room_id=test`, you're effectively joining a test room where you can view the Eyemotion controller assigned to that room.

-By observing how your emotion changes in response to the curl command sent in Step 1, you'll gain insight into how the Eyemotion endpoint handles new emotions and broadcasts them to connected clients.